-We acknowledge that the lands on which we gather, plant, harvest, and share knowledge and resources are the homelands of the Innu and Inuit of Labrador, and we recognize their ancestral and continued ties to these lands and waters.
+We acknowledge that the lands on which we gather, plant, harvest, and share knowledge and resources are the homelands of the Innu and Inuit, and we recognize their ancestral and continued ties to these lands and waters.

-The Pye Centre is a community-based and community-led hub for research, education, teaching, and community engagement, managed by the School of Arctic and Subarctic Studies at the Labrador Institute of Memorial University.
+The Pye Centre is a community-based and community-led hub for research, education, teaching, and community engagement, managed by the Labrador Campus of Memorial University.
 We are a community of engaged farmers, community growers, and researchers working together to co-create knowledge and evidence-based resources that contribute to strengthening and enhancing Northern boreal food systems.

 We are committed to fostering and supporting an interdisciplinary group of researchers at the Pye Centre who conduct a variety of research projects that meet community interests, needs, and priorities.